jonlpersson/ed-latimore/site/_posts/2022-04-05-how-to-deal-with-porn-addiction-withdrawal.md

 Porn is a far more low-risk, high-reward addiction today compared to the years prior.
 There’s no risk of embarrassment from going to the local adult video store.
 And there’s so much free porn you never have to feel the financial burden of your addiction.

 Like any drug addiction, you get dopamine hits that flood the reward centers of your brain with happy chemicals.
-Having dealt with both alcohol and porn addiction, I can attest that the withdrawal symptoms are similar.<sup id="fnref:2" role="doc-noteref"><a href="#fn:2" class="footnote" rel="footnote">2</a></sup>
+Having dealt with both alcohol and porn addiction, I can attest that the withdrawal symptoms are similar.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 If you’ve recently quit porn or have reduced your use, you may experience any of the following symptoms below: